 Following the Company's November 27, 2018 announcement that its Chairman and CEO Paolo Rocca had been included in an Argentine court investigation known as the Notebooks Case (a decision subsequently reversed by a higher court), two putative class action complaints were filed in the U.S. District Court for the Eastern District of New York.
 On April 29, 2019, the court consolidated the complaints into a single case, captioned "In re Tenaris S.A.
 Securities Litigation", and appointed lead plaintiffs and lead counsel.
 On July 19, 2019, the lead plaintiffs filed an amended complaint purportedly on behalf of purchasers of Tenaris securities during the putative class period of May 1, 2014 through December 5, 2018.
 The individual defendants named in the complaint are Tenaris's Chairman and CEO and Tenaris's former CFO.
-The complaint alleges that during the class period, the Company and the individual defendants inflated the Tenaris share price by failing to disclose that sale proceeds received by Ternium (in which Tenaris held an 11.46% stake) when Sidor was expropriated by Venezuela were received or expedited as a result of allegedly improper payments made to Argentine officials.
+The complaint alleges that during the class period, the Company and the individual defendants inflated the Tenaris share price by failing to disclose that the nationalization proceeds received by Ternium (in which the Company held an 11.46% stake) when Sidor was expropriated by Venezuela were received or expedited as a result of allegedly improper payments made to Argentine officials.
 The complaint does not specify the damages that plaintiff is seeking.
-Defendants' motions to dismiss are expected to be decided during 2020.
-Management believes the Company has meritorious defenses to these claims; however, at this stage the Company cannot predict the outcome of the claim or the amount or range of loss in case of an unfavorable outcome.
+On October 9, 2020, the court granted in part and denied in part the defendants' motions to dismiss.
+The court partially granted and partially denied the motion to dismiss the claims against the Company and its Chairman and CEO.
+In addition, the court granted the motions to dismiss as to all claims against San Faustin, Techint, and Tenaris's former CFO.
+The case will now proceed based on the claims that survived the motion to dismiss.
+Management believes the Company has meritorious defenses to these claims; however, at this stage Tenaris cannot predict the outcome of the claim or the amount or range of loss in case of an unfavorable outcome.